Katsu-001/horiseon-homepage/README.md

 ## Usage

-vitis the webpage and be able to access the information.
+Visit the webpage and access the information about the social media company Hoiseon.

 ## Credits